xiao-mantou/GamingTweaks/README.md

 ### OC

+*  Turn off all power features in BIOS.
+No EIST, C1, C3, C6, etc. Basically lock in the CPU at one speed, and keep it there.
-Rerun Windows System Assessment Tool (WinSAT) after updating drivers, changing hardwares or overclocking via 'winsat formal -restart clean'.
+* Rerun Windows System Assessment Tool (WinSAT) after updating drivers, changing hardwares or overclocking via 'winsat formal -restart clean'.

 ## Research